The Project I’m Working On

 Fourthly, in the above-mentioned frameworks, the evolutionary perspective is scarcely addressed, if not entirely absent.
 What is evolution, and what is its function and purpose from a metaphysical standpoint?
 Accepting evolution as a physical fact of natural history, as well as acknowledging a non-physical substrate inherent in the material universe, necessitates a paradigm that explains the relationship between the two.
 The emergence of a supposedly trans-physical consciousness and immaterial mind within the physical evolutionary context has been considered by only a few thinkers, such as T. de Chardin in his cosmic theology, J. Gebser in his historical view of the emergence of the ‘structures of consciousness,’ or in occultism like R. Steiner’s Anthroposophy, but remains a largely unexplored philosophical domain.
 Looking upon biological evolution not only in terms of evolving organisms but also evolving souls, allows us to see life from a perspective that opens new vistas.

 I aim to develop an integral framework that shows how, once we take off these ‘reductive glasses,’ everything finds its place in a harmonious grand vision where the previous paradoxes naturally disappear.
-It is a philosophical approach that expands these ideas into a theory of universal consciousness grounded in a monistic, panentheistic, teleological, spiritual evolutionary emergentist metaphysical cosmology.
+It is not just a philosophical analytic but also an intuitive approach that expands these ideas into a theory of universal consciousness grounded in a monistic, panentheistic, teleological, spiritual evolutionary emergentist metaphysical cosmology.
 A cosmology based on a multi-dimensional and trans-rational ontology of universal planes of existence.
 This extension offers greater explanatory power for addressing issues in contemporary natural philosophy and science, particularly in evolutionary biology and consciousness studies, thereby providing a broader platform for reconciling science and spirituality.

 Thus, the project I’m working on will, hopefully, make this synthesis.